& Other Swedish Dream Islands

 utilitarian dining room, simple and rustic, traditionally Scandinavian,

 could have once been a one-room school or a country meeting house.
 Our

 waitress, a pretty blonde in her early 20s, seated us and made sure Alex

 felt at ease by bringing him books and toys.
 The next diners did not

 arrive until our food had been served, but suddenly the dining room was

 all but full.
 Sunset filled the room through uncurtained window panes,

 wooden walls and floor glow.
 The ringing

-silver, and china accompanied a steady murmur of conversation, in
+of crystal, silver, and china accompanied a steady murmur of conversation, in

 Swedish except at our table.